 Beetroot powder has always intrigued me ever since I learned about it.
 What is that lovely pink powder that can be used to colour red velvet cupcakes naturally?
 What is that powder that can be used to make your own blush?
 Beetroot powder!

-This was one of the first experiments I wanted to try when I got a dehydrator.
-Click here to see the dehydrator I got.
-So, I finally tried to make beetroot powder myself and it so easy!
+This was one of the first experiments I tried when I got this Excalibur dehydrator.
+It's so easy!